julia-ha/essays/Tamarind/README.md

 .ve-media https://www.rct.uk/sites/default/files/collection-online/3/b/519410-1424804520.jpg
     - "Tamarind Tree in Saras Baug, Pune, c.1870, albumen print, 18.9 x 24.0 cm, Royal Collection Trust/©Her Majesty Queen Elizabeth II 2020"

-Some sources suggest that tamarind was introduced into India, the world’s largest tamarind producer (and then spread to Southeast Asia) from Central Africa by Arab trade groups over land and sea.
-It is more likely, however, that Ethiopian merchants, who traded with India centuries before the Arabs, brought the plant to India via sea routes, keeping the long-lasting and nutritious tamarind pulp on board ships for food and drink.
-It is well-documented that the Arabs, perhaps after seeing tamarind thrive in India, traded the plant back to the Middle East and Europe.[^ref8] From Europe, the plant moved west with Spanish and Portuguese settlers, who transported it to Central and South America and the West Indies.
+Some sources suggest that tamarind was introduced into ==India=={Q668}, the world’s largest tamarind producer (and then spread to Southeast Asia) from Central Africa by Arab trade groups over land and sea.
+It is more likely, however, that Ethiopian merchants, who traded with ==India=={Q668} centuries before the Arabs, brought the plant to ==India=={Q668} via sea routes, keeping the long-lasting and nutritious tamarind pulp on board ships for food and drink.
+It is well-documented that the Arabs, perhaps after seeing tamarind thrive in ==India=={Q668}, traded the plant back to the Middle East and Europe.[^ref8] From Europe, the plant moved west with Spanish and Portuguese settlers, who transported it to Central and South America and the West Indies.
 <param ve-map
        time-dimension
        time-interval="-001000/"